Sakti Wahyu Trenggono: Business Careers

 He started his career as programmer and system analyst of Federal Motor (now Astra Honda Motor) from 1986 to 1992.
 From his experiences as programmer and system analyst, he later transferred to Astra Group HQ as Manager of Management Information System, Business Development, and Supply Chain of the company from 1995 to 1997.

 He later moved to PT.
 Solusindo Kreasi Pratama, a private telecommunication infrastructure developer and provider company.
 Here, he worked his way until finally reached the position of General Director of this company.
 He held his post from 2000 to 2009.
 Later in 2010, he moved to PT.
 Teknologi Riset Global Investama, an Indonesian cloud computing provider company and private telecommunication research company as General Commissioner until 2016.

-During his time in telecommunication industry, he become Head of Indonesian Association of Telecommunication Tower Infrastructure Developers from 2005 to 2016.
+During his time in telecommunication industry, he became Head of Indonesian Association of Telecommunication Tower Infrastructure Developers from 2005 to 2016.

-As Indonesian telecommunication tower developer, he renowned as developer of 14,000 telecommunication towers across Indonesia.
+As Indonesian telecommunication tower developer, he is renowned as developer of 14,000 telecommunication towers across Indonesia.
 Due to his works and contribution for providing internet and communication access in Indonesia, he is colloquially renowned as Raja Tower or Raja Menara (King of Towers) of Indonesia.

 Political Careers

-He joined National Mandate Party in 2009, during Hatta Rajasa tenure as leader of the party and become his supporter and loyalist.
-However, for unknown reason, in 2013 he resigned from the party.
-He eventually joined Joko Widodo campaign team in 2014 during Joko Widodo 2014 presidential campaign and become one of the campaign strategists, together with Muhammad Prananda Prabowo, Megawati Soekarnoputri's son and Indonesian Democratic Party of Struggle chief strategist.
+He joined the National Mandate Party in 2009, during Hatta Rajasa tenure as leader of the party and became his supporter.
+However, for unknown reasons, in 2013 he resigned from the party.
+He eventually joined Joko Widodo campaign team in 2014 during Joko Widodo 2014 presidential campaign and become one of the campaign strategists, together with Muhammad Prananda Prabowo, Megawati Sukarnoputri's son and Indonesian Democratic Party of Struggle chief strategist.
 He also appointed as General Treasurer of Joko Widodo 2019 presidential campaign team.

 Ministerial Careers

 When Rini Soemarno, then Minister of State-Owned Enterprises, become quite problematic and often clashed with People's Representative Council at that time, many politicians including from the ruling Indonesian Democratic Party of Struggle voiced for replacing her.
-At that time,Trenggono was considered to be replacement of Rini, but until his first administration finished, Joko Widodo did not replaced her.
+At that time,Trenggono was considered to be replacement of Rini, but until his first administration finished, Joko Widodo did not replace her.

 Eventually, Trenggono was appointed as Deputy Minister of Defense, accompanying Prabowo Subianto, which become Minister of Defense.
 He served from 2019 to 2020 as deputy minister.
 When Edhy Prabowo, then Minister of Marine Affairs and Fisheries, convicted in a corruption case, he replaced Edhy in the first reshuffle of Onward Indonesia Cabinet since 23 December 2020.